uoftgasa/uoftgasa.github.io/markdown/index.md

 Margaret works hard to coordinate all of the administrative details of graduate student life, and is an excellent resource for many of your questions.
 She can help you understand your financial account, outline the details of the program, and deadlines of [scholarship applications](#scholarships),

-#### Undergraduate Administrator Lillian Lanca
+#### Office Administrator Ingrid Small
 Office: [AB](#astronomy-building)101-**X**

-Lillian Lanca is a good point of contact for additional administrative questions.
+Ingrid Small is a good point of contact for additional administrative questions.
 She can assist with getting keys, as well as booking rooms that are not on the department's booking calendar (accessible in the internal section of the department's website).

 #### CITA Administrative Officer Jenny Jung
 Office: [MP](#mclennan-physical-labs-and-burton-tower)14**XX**